 In September 2025, we saw the Capital One mileage program add Japan Airlines Mileage Bank as its newest transfer partner.
-We’ve just seen the program introduce its second transfer bonus to the program since launch, and it could represent a good deal.
+We’ve just seen the program introduce its third transfer bonus to the program since launch, and it could represent a good deal.
 However, it still won’t quite get you a 1:1 transfer ratio.

 In this post: